VienDinhCom/bootstrap-shopify-theme/README.md

 ### Pull

-Safely `add` project files to the git staging area, `pull` the theme from your online store, and `clean off` untracked git asset files.
+Safely `add` the current project files to the git staging area, `pull` the theme from your online store, and `clean off` untracked git asset files.

 ```bash
 yarn pull